 Rider supports .NET Framework, the new cross-platform .NET Core, and Mono based projects.
-This lets you develop a wide array of applications including .NET desktop applications, services and libraries, Unity games, Xamarin apps, ASP.NET and ASP.NET Core web applications.
+This lets you develop a wide range of applications including .NET desktop applications, services and libraries, Unity games, Xamarin apps, ASP.NET, and ASP.NET Core web applications.

 Rider provides 2200+ live code inspections, hundreds of context actions and refactorings brought by ReSharper, and combines them with the IntelliJ platform's solid IDE features.
 Despite a heavy feature set, Rider is designed to be fast and responsive.

 As well as running and debugging multiple runtimes, Rider itself runs on multiple platforms: Windows, macOS, and Linux.

 Rider boasts 2,200+ live code inspections, with automated quick-fixes to resolve detected issues individually or in bulk.
 Solution-wide error analysis will monitor code issues and let you know if anything goes wrong, even in files that are not currently open.

 Rider's rich editor features different kinds of code completion and code templates, auto-inserting matching braces and import directives, quick info tooltips and gutter icons for inheritance navigation, context actions, and much more.

 Most of ReSharper's 60+ refactorings are already available in Rider, and its 450+ context actions are all there.
 Rename, extract methods, interfaces and classes, move and copy types, use alternative syntax, and a lot more!

 Rider helps you run and debug unit tests based on NUnit, xUnit.net, or MSTest.
 You can explore tests, group them in different ways, break them down into individual sessions, see test output and navigate to source code from stack traces.